 While it is true that even simple software can help to avoid traffic bottlenecks and carrier-driver wait times, more in-depth software can take that functionality further and could be a better fit for an agency.
 Taking several variables into account such as the ability to prioritize traffic based on constraints related to suppliers, carriers, customers, load types, product types and other business priorities (such as promotions) can all make a difference when it comes to saving money.
 Choose your software package carefully.

-We Are A Small Business, So Why Bother?
+We Are A Small Business, So Why Bother with a DRT Software?

 Although not necessarily related to paratransit, most contract and public warehouses don't have rules and set-times to abide by so many suppliers who work for large retail outlets have strict delivery times they must follow.
 In fact, the majority of the largest retail outlets such as Wal-Mart, Target, etc., dictate terms of their deliveries with very high standards.
 This is where scheduling software comes in.
 It's a key asset towards keeping everything running smoothly within that business.
 Smaller fleets with scheduling software don't have to be afraid to take on larger clients for the fear of strict delivery standards.